storybuilder-org/ManualTest/docs/Structure_Tab.md

 Remember that a beat sheet is a pattern for your plotting, and once you pick it, you’re freezing an aspect of your story structure.
 This is especially important when dealing with subplot integration.

+Additionally, selecting the reports menu option to generate a report for “Story Problem Structure” will create a report of all beats of the Story Problem specified within the Overview element and all attached problems to the beats within that element recursively.
+If your story does not a have a story problem set, this report will be blank.

  <br/>
  <br/>